-Criminal proceedings start with the suspicion that a crime might have been committed, and they end when the said suspicion is resolved.
-Suspicion arises when there are concerete signs that an act that is deemed as a crime has been committed in any way.
-The purpose of criminal proceedings is to remove the suspicion which happens by either confirming or disproving the suspicion.
+Criminal proceedings start with a simple suspicion that a crime has been committed, and they end when the said suspicion is confirmed to be true or false.
+A suspicion arises when there are concrete signs that an act that is deemed as a crime has been committed in any way.

 Criminal proceedings focus on substantial truth rather than procedural truth.
 In other words, while civil judges are bound by the parties’ claims and the evidence put forward, criminal judges are tasked with shedding light on the exact circumstances of the events and in this respect, they have the authority to procure evidence.

 While the purpose of criminal proceedings is to discover the substantial truth, there are limits to the judge’s authority to research.
-The judge must search for the substantial truth based on the basic principles set out by the law and the constutition.
+The judge must search for the substantial truth based on the basic principles set out by the law and the constitution.
 For example; a suspect’s confession cannot be extracted by torture.
-While the body of a suspect was considered as merely a tool to discover the substantial truth prior to the French revolution, today suspects and defendants are subjects just like the prosecution, with legal and constitutional rights.
+Whereas prior to the French revolution the body of a suspect used to be considered merely as a means to discover the substantial truth, today suspects and defendants are subjects just like the prosecution; and they have legal and constitutional rights.

-The main purpose of the investigation was to determine whether the suspicion of crime was sufficiently high to require a trial.
-In this sense, it is checked whether there is sufficient evidence and whether these acts are accepted as criminal by the criminal law, even if there is sufficient evidence.
+The main purpose of the investigation is to determine whether the suspicion of a crime is sufficiently high to require a trial.
+In this sense, the prosecutor investigates whether there is sufficient evidence and whether the acts in question are considered as criminal by the criminal law.